Detecting Hate Speech with GPT-3: Methods

 \section{Methods}

 }

-We examine the ability of GPT-3 to identity hate speech in zero-shot, one-shot, and few-shot settings.
+We examine the ability of GPT-3 to identify hate speech in zero-shot, one-shot, and few-shot settings.
 There are a variety of parameters, such as temperature, that control the degree of text variation.
-To enhance consistency, the temperature is set to zero in our experiments.
+Temperature is a hyper-parameter between zero and one.
+Lower temperatures mean that the model places more weight on higher-probability tokens.
+To explore the variability in the classifications of comments, the temperature is set to 0.3 in our experiments.
 There are two categories of hate speech that are of interest in this paper.
-The first targets the race of the recipient, and the other targets the gender of the recipient.
-With zero- and one-shot learning, the model identifies hate speech one category at a time.
-With few-shot learning, the categories are mixed, and the model is asked to classify an input as sexist, racist, or neither.
+The first targets the race of the recipient, and the second targets the gender of the recipient.
+With zero-, one-, and few-shot single-category learning, the model identifies hate speech one category at a time.
+With few-shot mixed-category learning, the categories are mixed, and the model is asked to classify an input as sexist, racist, or neither.
+Zero-shot learning means an example is not provided in the prompt.
+One-shot learning means that one example is provided, and few-shot means that two or more examples are provided.
+All classification tasks were performed on the Davinci engine, GPT-3's most powerful and recently trained engine.

 \hypertarget{dataset}{